Jimbly/LD50/README.md

 Start with: `npm start` (after running `npm i` once)

 Next:
-  selecting previous level in level select that's saved, but ended, should just start a new one Tutorial text (FTUE-based with forward/back arrows) in upper right Your ship is sinking!
+  Tutorial text (FTUE-based with forward/back arrows) in upper right Your ship is sinking!
 Quick, repair it using the cargo of match three games!
   Need to adjust first experience so that a stupid player can finish at least one ship to learn the ropes!